In this guide

 If you or the care recipient have reached Age Pension age (now 67), your Carer Payment is considered a taxable Centrelink payment and you may need to lodge an annual tax return.

-Services Australia doesn’t automatically deduct tax from Carer Payments, but you can request it to do so, or set up an automatic deduction in my.gov.au.
+Services Australia doesn’t automatically deduct tax from Carer Payments, but you can request it or set up an automatic deduction in my.gov.au.

-If you receive a Carer Payment, you must keep Services Australia updated on your personal circumstances and any changes to the caregiving arrangements (such as taking a break, going overseas or ceasing caring – see table below).
+If you receive a Carer Payment, you must keep Services Australia updated on your personal circumstances and any changes to the caregiving arrangements (such as taking a break, going overseas or stopping the carer role – see table below).

 Choosing between the Carer Payment and Age Pension

-If you receive the Carer Payment and are about to reach Age Pension age, Services Australia will contact you asking if you wish to continue receiving the Carer Payment or transfer to the Age Pension.
+If you receive the Carer Payment and are about to turn 67 (Age Pension age), Services Australia will contact you asking if you wish to continue receiving the Carer Payment or transfer to the Age Pension.

 You are only permitted to receive one of these income payments.

-You are required to tell Services Australia which payment you wish to receive and whether you have any superannuation, otherwise your Carer Payment may be stopped when you reach Age Pension age.
+You are required to tell Services Australia which payment you wish to receive and whether you have any super, otherwise your Carer Payment may be stopped when you reach Age Pension age.

 Similarities between receiving the Carer Payment and the Age Pension

-In some ways, receiving a Carer Payment is similar to receiving the Age Pension.
+In some ways, receiving a Carer Payment is similar to the Age Pension.

 Eligibility for both the Carer Payment and Age Pension are assessed using an income and an assets test.